Asylum procedure

 In the initial reception centres and the distribution reception centres, asylum seekers receive all relevant details about the procedure, the care and services that will be provided to them, and their rights and obligations.

-As part of the admission procedure, the federal government will provide a basic level of care to foreigners in need of assistance and protection who have submitted an asylum application.
+During the admission procedure, the federal government provides basic care for applicants in need of assistance and protection.
+After admission and a certain period of time (14 days maximum), the federal states are responsible for providing basic care.
 These basic necessities include suitable accommodation, food, support and healthcare where foreigners requiring protection and assistance cannot provide for themselves due to an absence or lack of financial resources.
-Accommodation, care and support for people in this situation is provided in federal facilities (initial reception centres, distribution reception centres).
+Accommodation, care and support for people in this situation is provided by the federal government in federal care facilities.

 Asylum seekers will be interviewed by an officer of the BFA about their personal circumstances, their journey to Austria and the reasons why they fled their country of origin.
 The interview will be conducted in a language the asylum seeker(s) understand, and will be interpreted by a sworn interpreter.